mindspore-ai/docs/docs/mindformers/docs/source_en/guide/pre_training.md

 ## MindSpore Transformers-based Pretraining Practice

 Currently, MindSpore Transformers supports mainstream foundation models in the industry.
 In this practice, Qwen3-32B is used to demonstrate single-node training and multi-node training, respectively.
+For more training examples and recommended configurations by scenario, see the [Model Library](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).

 ### Preparing a Dataset